 - Hydrogel and hydrocolloid options

-Prevention is always the best approach to wound care.
-Our team provides comprehensive education to help patients in Twin Falls and Burley prevent wounds and promote optimal foot health.
+Prevention is always the best approach.
+Our team provides comprehensive education to help patients prevent injuries and promote optimal foot health.

 - Daily Inspection: Check feet daily for cuts, sores, or changes